Red-necked wallaby: Introductions to other countries

 There is a significant group of escaped red-necked wallabies living wild across the Isle of Man, which are the descendants of numerous escapes from a wildlife park on the island in the 1960s and 1970s.
 A 2017 study by estimated their number in the vicinity of the wildlife park to be 83 individuals, including a very small number of Parma wallabies.
 A 2023 study by the Manx Wildlife Trust using drone and thermal technology resulted in the first accurate count of the red-necked wallabies in the Ballaugh Curragh Area of Special Scientific Interest and Ramsar site.
 Two nocturnal surveys, carried out across 400 hectares of the Ballaugh Curragh over two consecutive nights, gave an average number of 568 wallabies with a density of 140 per km².
 As the survey site included surrounding agricultural land, it is thought the density would be higher when the wallabies retreat into the wet woodland during the day.
 Wallabies are now widely reported across the northern half of the Isle of Man.
 Along with concerns about inbreeding leading to a high prevalence of blindness and neurological disorders, there is concern that they are having a detrimental impact on the native ecology of the island, therefore the Isle of Man Government has classed them as an invasive, non-native species via listing on Schedule 8 of the Wildlife Act 1990.
+Yet, Manx have tolerated them, and they have been a boon for nature tourism.

 The Baring family, who owned Lambay Island off the eastern coast of Ireland, introduced red-necked wallabies to the island in the 1950s and 1960s.
 In the 1980s, the red-necked wallaby population at the Dublin Zoo was growing out of control.
 Unable to find another zoo to take them, and unwilling to euthanize them, zoo director Peter Wilson donated seven individuals to the Barings.
 The animals have thrived since then and the current population is estimated to be between 30 and 50.

 In France, in the southern part of the Forest of Rambouillet, 50 km west from Paris, there is a wild group of around 50–100 Bennett's wallabies.
 This population has been present since the 1970s, when some individuals escaped from the zoological park of Émancé after a storm.